2025 NFL Draft: Instant Fantasy Football Reactions to Every Round 1 Pick

 Team Needs: OL, LB, CB

-Pierce Jr. had been one of the best available on the board for a lot of the first round.
-He finally goes at No. 26, marking the second defensive player Atlanta drafts tonight.
+Pearce Jr. had been one of the best available on the board for a lot of the first round.
+He finally goes at No. 26, marking the second defensive player Atlanta drafts tonight after giving up quite a few pieces to get him.
 The Falcons are trusting the process and know the defense needs vast improvement if it wants to compete in the division, let alone the league.

 Los Angeles traded the 26th overall pick during the draft.
 The Rams now pick for the first time at No. 44, in Round 2.